‘John Wick 3’ dethrones ‘Avengers: Endgame’ with $57 million

 The audience, in other words, is growing exponentially for this series about a talented assassin who never seems to get a break.
 This time, there’s a $14 million price tag on his head.

 Men made up the majority (63 of the “John Wick 3” opening weekend crowd.
 Overall audiences gave the film a rare A+ CinemaScore, indicating that word-of-mouth will be strong in subsequent weekends.
-According to Comscore’s PostTrack audience survey, 70% said they would “definitely recommend” to their friends and 21% said they would see it again in theaters.
+According to Comscore’s PostTrak audience survey, 70% said they would “definitely recommend” to their friends and 21% said they would see it again in theaters.

 “This is the best reviewed film of the series so far,” said Joe Drake, chairman of the Lionsgate Motion Picture Group, in a statement.
 “We believe word-of-mouth will continue to drive strong business for the film all over the world.”